rajikudusadewale/Bike-Sales-Performance/README.md

 I changed some columns data to what we can easily comprehend in visualization.
 In the marital status column, M text was replaced with Married, while S text was replaced with Single.
 In the Gender column, M was replaced with Male, while F was replaced with Female.
 I added a new column for Age Bracket (<31=adolescent, >=31 =middle age, >50 = Old).

 **Data Visualization and Reporting**
-Used Pivot  to create the dashboard.
+Used Excel (Pivot)  to create the dashboard.

 ![Bike Sales Performance Dashboard](https://github.com/rajikudusadewale/Bike-Sales-Performance/blob/main/Bike_S_Performance_D.jpg)